TheKikGen/USBMidiKliK/README.md

 A robust USB MIDI Arduino firmware, with a dual bootloader, based on the last version of the LUFA library.

 As other project, like HIDUINO, or MOCOLUFA (thanks to them for inspiration), USBMIDIKLIK allows your Arduino board to become a very reliable MIDI IN/OUT USB interface.
 Despite the very good work done on these projects, i was facing some issues...
-An heavy MIDI traffic was blocking the serial, and some MIDI messages were purely ignored by the parser, like the song pointer position for example... more, these projects rely on a quite old version of the LUFA library.
+An heavy MIDI traffic (sysex...) was blocking the serial, and some MIDI messages were purely ignored by the parser, like the song pointer position for example.
+More, these projects rely on a quite old version of the LUFA library.

 USBMidiKliK uses interrupts and ring buffers to ensure that (fast) USB to (slow) midi transfers are reliable, plus a "more transparent as possible" midi parser.
-MIDI product device name is integrated in the makefile, and can also be modified by sysex...so easy to change.
+MIDI product device name is integrated in the makefile, and can also be modified by sysex, or a configuration menu...so easy to change.

 This firmware is uploaded in the ATMEGA8U2 chip managing the USB, and changes the default USB serial descriptors to the MIDI ones.
 For more convenience when updates are needed, a "dual mode" is embedded, allowing to switch back to the USB serial : when the PB2/MOSI pin of the ATMEGA8U2 is connected to ground, the Arduino is a classical one again, and you can change and upload a new firmware in the ATMEGA328P (UNO) with the standard Arduino IDE.

+Obviously, it is also possible to upload this firmware to other members of the Arduino family, like the Arduino Micro for example.

-In "USB converter" MIDI mode, Serial directions are the following :
+With a Uno, in a "MIDI USB converter" mode, data flow are the following :

                                                                             ATMEGA 328P
            USB                          ATMEGA8U2                        UART NOT ACTIVE